-- DOE WAP regulations (10 CFR 440.14(c)(6)(xiv)) permit Grantees to take a percentage of their grant to undertake leveraging activities which may provide additional funding or other resources to supplement Weatherization or be used to run a parallel program (regardless of who initiates the action).
-Leveraging activities include paying for agency staff or hiring consultant staff to explore and develop partnerships with utility companies and other entities that will generate non-Federal resources for Weatherization.
-Allowable activities include: - Holding leveraging meetings, preparing technical materials/briefs, or facilitating voluntary match funds from a non-Federal source. - The leveraging column can consist of one or more leveraging activity. - Oup to 15 percent of the annual Federal formula allocation (including PVE funds used under WAP) can be used for attracting leverage resources.
+- WAP regulations (10 CFR 440.14(c)(6)(xiv)) permit Grantees to take a percentage of their grant to undertake leveraging activities which may provide additional funding or other resources to supplement Weatherization or be used to run a parallel program (regardless of who initiates the action).
+Leveraging activities include paying for agency staff or hiring consultant staff to explore and develop partnerships with utility companies and other entities that will generate non-federal resources for weatherization. - Leveraging funds can be used by both the Grantee and Subgrantee to: - o Pay for agency staff or hiring consultant staff to explore and develop partnerships with utility companies and other entities that will generate non-federal resources for weatherization. - Provide oversight and administration of activities. - o Hold meetings. - o Facilitate matching funds. - o Negotiate contracts, MOUs, etc. - Develop program design. - o Provide technical assistance. - The leveraging column can consist of one or more leveraging activities. - Oup to 15% of the annual federal formula allocation (including PVE funds used under WAP) can be used for attracting leverage resources.
 DOE considers this percentage reasonable for leveraging activities that are in accordance with 10 CFR 440.14(c)(6)(xiv).
-The DOE PO can approve this percentage and related purpose with appropriate explanation of activities to be conducted. - Should a Grantee request to have more than 15 percent of their grant used for leveraging purposes, DOE will conduct a secondary level of review and will request additional information on the anticipated return on investment to justify the higher percentage.
+The DOE PO can approve this percentage and related purpose with appropriate explanation of activities to be conducted. - Should a Grantee request to have more than 15% of their grant used for leveraging purposes, DOE will conduct a secondary level of review and will request additional information on the anticipated return on investment to justify the higher percentage. - If the Grantee chooses to add leveraged funds to the budget, required information will need to be submitted in the Annual File under IV.4 DOE-Funded Leveraging Activities.